maplibre/maplibre-native/DEVELOPING.md

 ## Render Tests

 To check that the output of the rendering is correct, we compare actual rendered PNGs for simple styles with expected PNGs.
-The content of the tests is stored in the MapLibre GL JS submodule which means that GL JS and Native are in fact quasi pixel-identical in their rendering.
+The content of the tests used to be stored in the MapLibre GL JS repository, which means that GL JS and Native are mostly pixel-identical in their rendering.

-The directory sturcture of the render tests looks like:
+The directory structure of the render tests looks like:

 ```
 metrics/